finmoorhouse/fin/src/writing/media-2024-b.md

 ---

 Please [let me know](https://www.admonymous.co/fin) if you find something from this list which you end up enjoying!
+And please do [send me recs](https://www.admonymous.co/fin) of your own!